-Unless you actually enjoy eating the same pasta bolognese for eight days in a row, you’re going to find that one of the not-so-great parts of being single is grocery shopping.
-Meal prep is generally created with family portions in mind, and so anything you make for a family of one is going to end up lasting longer than you want it to.
+Unless you actually enjoy eating the same pasta bolognese five days in a row, you're going to find that one of the not-so-great parts of being single after 40 is grocery shopping.
+Meal prep is generally formulated with family portions in mind, and so anything you make for a family of one is going to end up lasting a long time.

-You get more time to enjoy the things you love.
+You have more time to enjoy the things you love.

 When you're in a relationship, how you spend your free time is generally dictated by your spouse's and kids' schedules (if children are in the picture).
 When you're single, though, your free time is entirely yours—so much so, in fact, that 2015 research from the Bureau of Labor Statistics found that while married individuals only spent an average of 4.87 hours per day on leisurely activities, single people were able to allocate 5.56 hours to their hobbies.